paragliding training center

 The Franklin Mountains present exciting and challenging flying, especially for ridge and thermal soaring.
 Because of direct solar exposure to the west and with no other mountain ranges out front, the range has excellent soaring.
 On good days, an intermediate pilot can soar over 1,500' higher than the highest peak.
 However, check the winds aloft and the jet stream forecast; an ideal day has no jet overhead and no more than 20 mph at 8000’.

 Below are the tracks of Max Montgomery's record XC flight March 5, 2017 from Nelson's to the Otero County Processing Center (jail) on Hwy 54.
 The distance was about 20 miles.
 He is the first to get to Anthony's Gap and then go east.
-Here is the GE KMZ of the flight.
+Click on this KMZ to view or download it in Google Earth.

 The shopping centers, parking lots, and industrial buildings west of FMSP are a constant source of thermals that drift into the mountains.
 These thermals, combined with ridge lift, make FMSP such an amazing place to fly.